-Other ideas are create a balloon arch or have the year created in balloons.
+Other ideas are to create a balloon arch or have the year made in balloons.

 Get Up Close

-If your kids’s school will allow you in, you can get some great up close shots of things like your child hanging up their backpack, sitting at their desk, or putting school supplies in their locker.
+If your kid's school allows you in, you can get some great up-close shots of things like your child hanging up their backpack, sitting at their desk, or putting school supplies in their locker.

 First Day of School Photo Tips

-For nine simple pro secrets to make this year’s back-to-school photos your best pics yet check out Clickin Moms photo tips!
+For nine simple pro secrets to making this year's back-to-school photos your best pics yet, check out Clickin Moms photo tips!

 So, do 1 or 9 of these First Day of School Photo Ideas and get posting!